WesselSmit/datocms-migration-workflow/README.md

 This library requires access to both the content delivery and management api.
 You can either create a new api token with those permissions or use the standard "Full-access API Token" token.

+### Ignoring files
+You `.gitignore` should include `datocms-mw-state.mjs` which is used to persist state this package uses to make it more convenient to use.

+> the generated migration files should be included in the version control system, do not gitignore them!

 ## Workflow
 You can read up on the recommended workflow, that this wrapper library implements, in the [official datocms documentation](https://www.datocms.com/docs/scripting-migrations/safe-iterations-using-environments).
 This library has simplified these steps into 3 commands.